Skip to content

 the CPU.

-system.
-If we save one pointer per key-value pair, for 100 million keys that's
+key-value pair, for 100 million keys that's almost a gigabyte.

-first look for it (due to a hash collission), then it should ideally be found
+for isn't found where you first look for it (due to a hash collision), then it

-within the same cache line.
-If it is, then it can be found very fast once this
+should ideally be found within the same cache line.
+If it is, then it's found

-cache line has been loaded into the CPU cache.
+very fast once this cache line has been loaded into the CPU cache.

 Required features